Permafrost/Tundra/README.md

 Runs all `*test*:should*` services in the given package, returning the test results, where a test case passes if no exceptions are thrown.

-Refer to the `Tundra/tundra.support.test` folder for test case service examples.

 This service is designed to either be invoked directly, or via a web browser.
 When invoked via a browser, a basic HTML test report is displayed: